 You can also get a full and detailed report about your text from the editor.

-Reading time, speaking time and a Flesch-Kincaid readability score are all useful data segments.
+You can check your reading time, speaking time and your Flesch-Kincaid readability score, which are all useful data segments.

 The Grammarly editor

 You can type and work directly in the editor just the same as you would use a word processor.